IdkwhatImD0ing/Obsidian-Vault/CSE180/Important Details.md

 ## Count

 ^4c59eb

-Count of an empty set is 0
+ - Count of an empty set is 0
-Count * is 1
+ - Count * is 1
+ - Count(Distinct) Counts Number of Non Null Values